 - The U.S. Constitution’s Commerce Clause, which prohibits state laws that discriminate against interstate commerce, such as the provision of medical services.

 - The U.S. Constitution's Equal Protection Clause, which prohibits unfair treatment on the basis of specific classifications.

-The lawsuit alleges that the residency requirement contained in the Act is unconstitutional.
-Filed on the heels of the State of Oregon agreeing to suspend enforcement of its residency requirement as a result of the settlement reached in the Gideonse v.
-Brown suit, this lawsuit is the most recent challenge to a residency restriction contained in a medical aid-in-dying law.
+Filed on the heels of Oregon agreeing to suspend enforcement of its residency requirement as a result of the settlement reached in the Gideonse v.
+Brown suit, this lawsuit was the most recent challenge to a residency restriction contained in a medical aid-in-dying law.

 Ms. Bluestein is a retired public health professional residing in Bridgeport, Connecticut.
 It is important to Ms. Bluestein that she maintain control of her medical decisions during the entire course of her treatment, which includes decisions surrounding her death.
 When Ms. Bluestein decides that her suffering has become unbearable, she wishes to have the option to use medical aid in dying to secure a peaceful death, an option not available to her in her home state of Connecticut.